dnsimple/dnsimple-support/content/articles/zone-files.markdown

 The resulting zone file will allow you to copy over all the domain's records to a third-party system.
 You can also keep the zone file as a backup of your domain's records.

 <info>
-The non-standard records like [ALIAS](/articles/alias-record) and [POOL](/articles/pool-record) will be commented out in the resulting file.
+Non-standard records, like [ALIAS](/articles/alias-record) and [POOL](/articles/pool-record), will be commented out in the resulting file.
 </info>

 <div class="section-steps" markdown="1">
 ##### How to export your domain's records to a zone file

-1. Log into DNSimple with your user credentials.
+1. Log in to DNSimple with your user credentials.
-1. If you have more than one account, select the relevant one.
+1. Select the relevant account.
 1. On the header click on the <label>Domains</label> tab.
-1. Locate the relevant domain and click on the name to access the domain page.
+1. Locate the relevant domain, and click on the name to access the domain page.
 1. Go to the settings section by clicking the <label>Settings</label> link on the left.
 1. Click on the <label>Export to a zone file</label> link inside the zones card.